-control, among other aspects of life.
+The limitations imposed by epilepsy, in particular restrictions surrounding driving and compromised independence, can adversely impact quality of life.
+This can have a wide ranging impact, including on mood, medication compliance and seizure control.
 The Quality of Life in Epilepsy (QOLIE) questionnaire was developed to assess this issue.
-The QOLIE-89, QOLIE-31 and QOLIE-10 are validated measures having 89, 31, and 10 questions, respectively.7 Any of these inventories can be completed by the patient before her or his appointment.
-The latest version of the QOLIE-10 (called the QOLIE-10-P) is available in CPRS and can be completed during a clinical evaluation by the physician or at any other time by any healthcare provider.
+The QOLIE-89, QOLIE-31 and QOLIE-10 are validated measures having 89, 31 and 10 questions, respectively.7 Whichever inventory is chosen can be completed by the patient before her/his appointment.
+The latest version of the QOLIE-10 (called the QOLIE-10-P) is available in CPRS and can be completed during a clinical evaluation by the physician or at any other time by any health care provider.
 Higher QOLIE-10-P scores represent better functioning, and if these are completed at regular intervals, changes in quality of life can be longitudinally evaluated.